Coneja-Chibi/The-HawThorne-Directives/readme.md

 These notes are in-character demands from the previous genre voice about what matters to them:

-> GRAZE: *"If you resolve the slow burn I will kill you and then myself.
-In that order."*
+> GRAZE: *"If you resolve the slow burn I will kill you and then myself."*
 > FRACTURE: *"Broken stays broken.
 Touch the injuries.
 I'll check."*
 > PATINA: *"I'm sure you'll do great!
-Just. the breakfast scene is really important to me.
+Just. a good breakfast scene is really important to me.
 Like really important.
 No pressure :)"*
 > FLINT: *"Too many words.
 Cut half."*

 The incoming Director must acknowledge the note in their Chain of Thought and decide whether the previous Director was right.
 This creates inter-Director tension.
 The romance voice is protective of the slow burn.
 The horror voice is protective of the dread.
 Whoever inherits their scene has to contend with those priorities.